 In beginning of February 2020, the Tanzania Ministry of Education confirmed full registration of the school.
 Yedidia is a non-state high school.
 What they did for a long time and what they prayed for it happened.
 This position entails certain advantages but also obligations.
 The main advantage is that they will be able to choose better pupils from primary school graduates for the first form.
 Obligations include that supported students have to live in a dormitory where their behavior and discipline will be monitored.

 They also dug a well in the school grounds. the school lacked the source of drinking water.
 They collected rainwater for watering plants and carried water in barrels from a distance of about three kilometers.
 This water is strongly mineralized, it also damages plants.
 To drink it, they boiled it.
 The presence of water will strengthen the school’s self-sufficiency and financial independence.
 In addition to school cooking, it could also be used for growing fruit and vegetables for its own consumption but also for the local market.
 In Yedidia they plan to establish a new orchard.

 School management sees the well and full registration of the school as a huge gift of God.

 We supported Yedida for 10 years and ended the support on December 31, 2022.

 Thanks to our support, the school has developed to the level of a registered school in Tanzania.
 If we add to that a science laboratory, classrooms, a well in its campus, an upcoming dormitory and a planned orchard, it has a good foundation to prosper and be self-sufficient.

-We will continue to support it in some projects, pray for it and bless its leadership and students.
+We will continue to pray for it and bless its leadership and students.